csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 time, performing calculations thousands of times faster than a normal computer.

-Traditionally, HPS resources comprise, on premises, bare-metal supercomputers and clusters which are specifically designed to support HPC applications developed to solve specific problems.
+Traditionally, HPC resources comprise, on premises, bare-metal supercomputers and clusters which are specifically designed to support HPC applications developed to solve specific problems.
 All applications and libraries need to be compiled for the operating system that is installed on